HEXCEL CORP (HXL)

 Dr. Patricia A. Hubbard

-Hubbard joined the board in 2024, which is less than 24 months before the meeting, making her exempt from the TSR trigger; she brings relevant materials science and technology expertise with no overboarding or attendance concerns.
+Dr. Hubbard joined the board in 2024 (less than 24 months before the meeting), exempting her from the TSR trigger; no other policy concerns apply.

 ✓ FOR